 While surgery is an option for some, several treatments without surgery for gynecomastia may help, depending on the cause and severity:

-• Waiting it Out: If the main cause is hormone fluctuation, especially at the start of different life stages (newborns, puberty, etc.).
-Gynecomastia can resolve on its own within 6–24 months.
-(If the problem lasts for longer than 24 months, medical intervention may be needed.)
+• Waiting it Out: Gynecomastia can sometimes resolve on its own within 6–24 months.
+This is especially the case if the main cause is hormone fluctuation at the start of different life stages (newborns, puberty, etc.).
+If gynecomastia persists for longer than 24 months, medical intervention may be necessary to eliminate it.

 • Lifestyle Changes: Weight gain can cause pseudogynecomastia or contribute to hormonal imbalances that lead to gynecomastia.
 Weight loss, exercise, and reducing certain substances may help shed weight, improve hormonal imbalance, and reduce symptoms.
 Please note that for some patients with more breast tissue growth, increasing pectoral muscle mass can make the gynecomastia more pronounced.